-- Authors like Benhabib, Schmitt-Grohe, and Uribe (2001) suggest that a low nominal interest, low inflation equilibrium is a steady state which is difficult to exit. - In contrast, Cochrane's analysis suggests that inflation will return to target if the interest rate sequence is set appropriately. - To see this, consider the same policy experiment as in the previous chart, but after seven years at zero the policymaker gradually returns the policy rate to its previous level.
+- Authors like Benhabib, Schmitt-Grohé and Uribe (2001) and Bullard (2010) suggest that a low nominal interest, low inflation equilibrium is a steady state which is difficult to exit. - In contrast, Cochrane's analysis suggests that inflation will return to target if the interest rate sequence is set appropriately. - Consider the same policy experiment as in the previous chart. - However, now after seven years at zero, the policymaker gradually returns the policy rate to its previous level.

-A gradual policy rate increase
+A gradual policy rate increase out of permazero